RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 CF.RESERVE {key} {capacity} [BUCKETSIZE bucketSize] [MAXITERATIONS maxIterations] [EXPANSION expansion]
 ```

-Create an empty cuckoo filter with an initial capacity of {capacity} items.
+Create a Cuckoo Filter as `key` with an initial amount of `capacity` for items.
-Unlike a bloom filter, the false positive rate is fixed at about 3%, depending
-on how full the filter is.
+Because of how Cuckoo Filters work, the filter is likely to declare itself full
+before `capacity` is reach and therefore fill rate will likely never reach 100%.
+The fill rate can be improved by using larger `bucketSize` at the cost of
+additional error rate.
+The minimal false positive error rate is 2/255 ≈ 0.78% when bucket size of 1 is
+used.
+Larger buckets increase the error rate linearly (ex. bucket size of 3
+will yield 2.35% error rate) but improve the filter's fill-rate.

-The filter will auto-expand (at the cost of reduced performance) if the initial
+The filter will auto-expand and generate a sub-filter at the cost of reduced
-capacity is exceeded, though the performance degradation is variable depending
-on how far the capacity is exceeded.
-In general, the false positive rate will
-increase by for every additional {capacity} items beyond initial capacity.
-The
+performance and increased error rate, when the filter declares itself full.
+Like bucket size, additional sub-filters grow the error linearly.
+The new sub-filter size is that of the latest sub-filter multiplied by
+`expansion`.
+Default value is 1.
+`maxIterations` dictates the number of attempts to find a slot for the incoming
+fingerprint.
+Once the filter gets full, high `maxIterations` value will slow
+down insertions.
+Default value is 20.
+Unused capacity in prior sub-filters is automatically utilized when possible.
-filter grows up to 1024 times.
+The filter can grows up to 32 times.

 ## Parameters:

 * **key**: The key under which the filter is to be found
 * **capacity**: Estimated capacity for the filter.
 Capacity is rounded to the
 next `2^n` number.
+The filter will likely not fill up to 100% of it's capacity.
+Make sure to reserve extra capacity if you want to avoid expansions.

 Optional parameters:

 * **bucketSize**: Number of items in each bucket.
 Higher bucket size value
 improves the fill rate but result in a higher error rate and slightly slower
 operation speed.
-* **maxIterations**: Number of attempts to swap buckets before declaring
+* **maxIterations**: Number of attempts to swap items between buckets before
-filter as full and creating an additional filter.
-A low value is better for
+declaring filter as full and creating an additional filter.
+A low value is
-speed while a higher number is better for filter fill rate.
+better for speed while a higher number is better for filter fill rate.
 * **expansion**: When a new filter is created, its size will be the size of the
 current filter multiplied by `expansion`.
 Expansion is rounded to the next
 `2^n` number.